Installing pfSense on APU and TLSense devices

 Make sure that if= specifies the exact location of the downloaded file and of= specifies your USB device.
 If you make a mistake here, you might overwrite your hard drive!

 If you are using Windows, use Rufus: https://rufus.akeo.ie/

-If you have a USB-to-serial cable, it will look like on the picture.
-Regular null-modem cable also works, but looks slightly different.
+If you have a USB-to-serial cable, it will look like in the picture.
+Regular null-modem cable also works but looks slightly different.

-If you are using Linux/OSX, make sure that your tty device shows up in /dev/.
-If you have a USB cable, you should see /dev/ttyUSB0, if you have a regular cable you should see /dev/ttyS0
+If you are using Linux, you should see the /dev/ttyUSB0, if you have a regular cable, you should see /dev/ttyS0

 Verify with ls: